ToolJet/ToolJet/docs/docs/widgets/bounded-box.md

 # Bounded box

-A **bounded box** is an infinitely customizable image annotation component that can be used to select and tag areas of an image.
-It supports selection using specific points (landmarking) or draw rectangular areas (bounding boxes).
+A **bounded box** is an infinitely customizable image annotation component that can be used to select and tag areas within an image.
+It supports selection using specific points (landmarking) or drawing rectangular areas (bounding boxes).
 It can be used to create datasets for machine learning models or to annotate images for other purposes.

 <div style={{textAlign: 'center'}}>